memfault/interrupt/_posts/2024-08-14-diving-into-jtag-part-6.md

 The simplest, most obvious, but probably least effective method of protection is to restrict access to the JTAG connector at the board level.
-This restriction is achieved by physically removing the JTAG connector from the board at the end of production as shown on this picture where you can see that the JTAG connector was removed:
+This restriction is achieved by physically removing the JTAG connector from the board at the end of production, as shown in this picture, where you can see that the JTAG connector was removed:

 <p align="center">